Avisa-GA/Portfolio-Avisa/src/projects/ios-weather-app.md

 ---

-My project is iOS weather mobile app, that shows every 24 hours, 7 days & current weather forecast, and if one city weather forecast is your favorite and you press <strong>favorite</strong> button, it will be your default page.
+My project is iOS weather mobile app, that shows every 24 hours, 7 days & current weather forecast, and if one city weather forecast is your favorite and you press <strong>favorite</strong> button, it will be your default page, and this is the project that I could took my certificate iOS Develppemnt with Swift from <strong>[RMIT University](https://www.rmit.edu.au/)</strong>.

 <!-- TODO I must work on it -->
 [github Link](https://github.com/Avisa19/WeatherAppProject-)